 IDM 6510 Collaborative Workflows 3

 This course introduces students to an overview of the interactive world by immersing them in current technologies and trends.
 Aspects of design, development, and marketing converge to illustrate the workflow process of interactive projects.
-The project management skills covered in this course will guide students from the ideation process to project launch.
-A review of the career paths possible in the field of interactive will prepare students for later courses in the program.
-Students will practice using industry standard web communication tools and project management strategies to present their research.
+The project management skills covered in this course guides students from the ideation process to project launch.
+A review of the career paths possible in the field of interactive prepare students for later courses in the program.
+Students practice using industry standard web communication tools and project management strategies to present their research.
 The processes established in this course will be used throughout the program.

 IDM 6610 Web Development: HTML and CSS 3